 • 2019+ Versys 1000 SE/LT

-Still waiting for it to arrive to the ZX-6R 636 — not yet, even though it has a fairly advanced safety package.
+Still waiting for it to arrive on the ZX-6R 636 — not yet, even though it has a fairly advanced safety package.

 KTM Bosch MSC-equipped motorcycles